AntonioAlarcon32/eip-712-jwt-demo/README.md

 ## Features

-- Connect to Metamask with an account.
+- Connect to any wallet compatible with WalletConnect.
-- Resolve DID of account to DID Document
+- Resolve DID of account to DID Document.
-- Create and verify Verifiable Credentials with EIP-712
+- Create and verify Verifiable Credentials with EIP-712.
-- Create and verify Verifiable Presentations with EIP-712
+- Create and verify Verifiable Presentations with EIP-712.

 ## Tech Stack
 - React & Typescript.